Animals ESL Games, Activities and Worksheets

 ESL Animal Vocabulary Game - Vocabulary: Answering Quiz Questions, Drawing - Group Work - Pre-intermediate (A2) - 35 minutes

-In these two animal vocabulary games, students answer quiz questions about animals.
+In these two engaging animal vocabulary games, students answer quiz questions about animals.
 In the first game, students complete an animal drawing by answering animal quiz questions correctly.
 The catch is that the body must be drawn first.
 Teams must also draw the neck before they draw the head, so each body part needs to connect to the drawing.
 Otherwise, teams can't draw it.
 To begin, each team chooses an animal they want to draw.
 The teams then take it in turns to turn over a quiz question from the pile and read it to the other team, e.g. 'What animal is very big?'
 The other team then gives their answer, e.g. a whale.
 If the answer is acceptable, the team who answered turns over a body part card.
 If it shows a body, they draw the body of their chosen animal on the paper.
 If a team turns over a body part that doesn't connect with their drawing, play passes to the other team.
 The game continues in this way until one team completes their animal drawing and wins the game.
 Afterwards, students play a class animal quiz using the questions.

 Animal Races Preview